Our focus is providing comprehensive physiotherapy treatment to solve our patient’s individual needs.

 Running can be risky business when it comes to overuse injuries.
 Each year, more than 50% of runners will be sidelined with an injury.
 Whether you’re looking to get back to pounding the pavement after injury, improve your performance, or stay injury-free, our comprehensive running analysis will help decrease your risk of running injuries and improve your running performance.
 The 60 minute session will include the following:

-The Assessment is conducted by Physiotherapist Julian Cooper, who has completed a training course with the Running Clinic and is an avid long distance runner.
+Running Assessments are conducted by Physiotherapists Julian Cooper and Alex Carrod who have completed a training course with the Running Clinic and are avid runners themselves.

 As a dancer, proper management of both acute and chronic injuries is paramount to being able to perform at your peak.
 Helping to optimize your training and performance experiences is our primary goal using a wealth of treatment options based on current research and best practices.
 We will conduct a thorough review of the style of dance, past history and your goals as a dancer, to determine the unique challenges imposed on your body.